-Opening on October 1st, Be The Astronaut is an engaging and interactive pod-based exhibit that teaches visitors STEM-based content via a fusion of technology and traditional exhibitry.
+On display through April 15th, 2018 – Be The Astronaut is an engaging and interactive pod-based exhibit that teaches visitors STEM-based content via a fusion of technology and traditional exhibitry.

 Be The Astronaut focuses on the concepts common to all space flight, using the narrative of a possible future space mission as its framework.

 Made up by a series of interactive games and simulations, Be The Astronaut speaks powerfully to adults and children alike.
-In order to advance and succeed further into each phase of the exhibition, visitors learn about the challenges and excitement of spaceflight — then apply that knowledge as they fly spaceships, pilot landers, and drive rovers across locations such as Earth’s orbit, the Moon, Mars, Ceres and Jupiter.
+In order to advance and succeed further in each phase of the exhibition, visitors learn about the challenges and excitement of spaceflight — then apply that knowledge as they fly spaceships, pilot landers, and drive rovers across locations such as Earth’s orbit, the Moon, Mars, Ceres and Jupiter.

 All spacecraft in Be The Astronaut were designed with assistance and oversight from NASA’s Langley Research Facility.